Daniel Bartholomew-Poyser has been Symphony Nova Scotia’s Artist in Residence and Community Ambassador since the 2017/18 season.

-A passionate communicator, Daniel Bartholomew-Poyser brings clarity and meaning to the concert hall, fostering deep connections between audiences and performers.
-He is the Artist in Residence and Community Ambassador of Symphony Nova Scotia, conducting ballet and pops with national and international artists and designing diverse and relevant family and outreach shows for the Halifax community.
-He has served as Assistant Conductor of the Kitchener-Waterloo Symphony and Associate Conductor of the Thunder Bay Symphony Orchestra.
-Daniel has performed with the Hamilton Philharmonic, the Eastern Sierra Symphony, the Stratford Symphony, and has been re-invited to the San Francisco Symphony for four seasons.
+A passionate communicator, Daniel brings clarity and meaning to the concert hall, fostering deep connections between audiences and performers.
+Daniel is concurrently the Principal Education Conductor and Community Ambassador of the Toronto Symphony Orchestra, Artist in Residence and Community Ambassador of Symphony Nova Scotia, and Resident Conductor of Engagement and Education of the San Francisco Symphony.

 He served as Assistant Conductor of the Kitchener-Waterloo Symphony and Associate Conductor of the Thunder Bay Symphony Orchestra.
 Daniel has performed with the Vancouver Symphony Orchestra, Edmonton Symphony Orchestra, and Calgary Philharmonic, and he was Cover Conductor with the Washington National Opera in 2020.

 In the 2021/22 season, Daniel will debut with the Carnegie Hall Weill Music Institute, the Detroit Symphony Orchestra, the Regina Symphony Orchestra, and the Prince Edward Island Symphony Orchestra.

 Daniel is the host of Canadian Broadcasting Company’s nationally broadcast weekly radio show Centre Stage.